chitti239/E-commerce-follow-along/README.md

 - Added the Product page in frontend as Homepage.

+## Milestone 9

+- Created the AddProduct.jsx page in frontend.
+- Added form validation in AddProducts page.

 This project aims to provide a full-featured e-commerce solution while enhancing your skills in web development, database management, and user interaction using the MERN stack.